searchisko/searchisko/documentation/rest-api/management/config_search_fulltext_query_fields.md

-DCP configuration - definition of fields used for fulltext search
+Searchisko configuration - definition of fields used for fulltext search
 ==================================================================

 **configuration API id:** `search_fulltext_query_fields`

-This configuration document contains Map structure where keys are names of index fields used for fulltext search in DCP 'Search API' `search` operation.
+This configuration document contains Map structure where keys are names of index fields used for fulltext search in Searchisko 'Search API' `search` operation.
 Value is float value representing 'boost' for this field.
 If value is empty no boost is used for given field.

 Example: